- Aim/Focus

 -

-Which stakeholders can participate in the standard-setting process?
+Can stakeholders participate in the standard-setting process?

 Possible answers